Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 A **job** acts like an instruction for work to be done, most often as soon as possible.
 It's placed on a **queue** by a job **orchestrator** (or **scheduler**).

-**Workers** continually check to queue for a job to do, and once the first worker **consumes** the job, it is removed from the queue so that no other worker picks it up.
+**Workers** continually check the queue for a job to do.
+When the worker finds one, it  **consumes** and processes it such that no other worker picks it up.

 This is useful for tasks that are too resource-intensive to run in the main application process, but that you'd otherwise like to happen sequentially.